Discover the Ultimate Guide to Your First Mount Etna Adventure

 HOW MUCH DOES A TOUR TO ETNA COST?

 It really depends on the option you choose.
-You can reach Mount Etna by a public bus that departs every morning from Catania Central Station (Piazza Giovanni XXIII).
-A bus ticket costs 6,60 € (2020) both ways.
-A special tourist bus, for which the ticket costs 35 € (2020), also leaves from Catania every day to Mount Etna.
+You can reach Mount Etna by a public bus AST that departs every morning at 8:15 am from Catania Central Station (Piazza Giovanni XXIII).
+A bus ticket costs €6.60 (as of 2023) for a round trip.
+Alternatively, a special tourist bus, which costs €35 (as of 2023), also departs from Catania every day to Mount Etna.

-Prices for private guided tours start from around 50 € per person.
+Prices for guided tours start at around €50 per person.

-The cost of cable car provided by Funivia dell’Etna from 1900 meters to 2500 meters is 30 € both ways.
-The full package (cable car + special off road vehicle + alpine guide service at the height of 2900 meters) costs 66 € for adults and 48 € for kids until 10 years old.
+The cost of the cable car provided by Funivia dell’Etna from 1900 meters to 2500 meters is €50 for a round trip.
+The full package (cable car + special off-road vehicle + alpine guide service at an altitude of 2900 meters) costs €78 for adults and €50 for children up to 10 years old.

 If, due to a large amount of snow, snow groomers are used instead of off-road jeeps above 2500 meters, the cost per adult is €89, and it’s €50 per child up to 10 years of age.

 Read the tour organizers’ offers carefully and make sure to confirm what is included in the tour price.
 Some agencies publish the base price and, in fine print, mention an additional fee for the cable car ride, which you will need to pay on-site.